 Perception: The Countees of Leicester

-Migration, diversity and Leicester heritage are a recipe for a rich explosion of culture all of which is showcased in this enlightened exhibition that highlights difference, belonging and place.
+Migration, diversity and Leicester’s heritage are a recipe for a rich explosion of culture all of which is showcased in this enlightened exhibition that highlights difference, belonging and place.

-A legacy that was continued by their daughter Frances “Mabel” Elkington, neé Countee and her own children and grandchildren.
-The exhibition unpacks representation, identity and belonging, transcending beyond the Eurocentric gaze of privilege, class and expectation and provides an insight in to historical Black presence that is in plain sight, yet has
+It was a legacy that was continued by their daughter Frances “Mabel” Elkington, neé Countee and her own children and grandchildren.
+The exhibition unpacks representation, identity and belonging, transcending beyond the Eurocentric gaze of privilege, class and expectation and provides an insight into historical Black presence that is in plain sight, yet has remained hidden.